Fix and Manage Issues

 Before you dive in here, learn basic concepts on how to understand and view issues.

-Managing issues means keeping track of what needs fixing, who’s handling it, and what’s already been resolved.
-You can assign issues to teammates, update their status, leave comments, and mark individual instances as fixed, confirmed, or dismissed.
+The issues tab keeps track of what needs fixing, who’s handling it, and what’s already been resolved.
+You can assign issues to teammates, leave comments, and mark individual instances as fixed, confirmed, or dismissed.
 This helps your team stay organized and make steady progress.

 Assigning Issues